 Disney really like A Christmas Carol so I feel like I don’t need to explain that much about it, I think we all know the gist of A Chrsitmas Carol now.

-This one has Jim Carrey, and the animation is a lot like the Polar Express.
+This one has Jim Carrey, and the animation style is a lot like The Polar Express.

 Mickey’s Once Upon A Christmas is like several Disney Christmas movies rolled into one.
-It’s a collection of hree Christmas stories; Donald Duck: Stuck on Christmas, A Very Goofy Christmas, and Mickey and Minnie’s Gift of the Magi.
+It’s a collection of three Christmas stories; Donald Duck: Stuck on Christmas, A Very Goofy Christmas, and Mickey and Minnie’s Gift of the Magic.

 I’ve lost count of the number of times The Nightmare Before Christmas has been mentioned on this blog but it just fits into so many categories.
 It’s a Halloween movie, a Tim Burton movie, has Christmas music, and is a Disney Christmas film.